To really kick back and relax, rent an inner tube and take a cool, lazy float on our natural river.

 Geocaching is an outdoor game using hand-held global positioning systems (GPS) devices.
 It's effectively an inexpensive, interactive, high-tech treasure hunt that's a great way to learn geography.

 Throughout the park, on all of the nature trails and along the river exist many wonderful birding opportunities.
-A brand new park birding list has been created and a guided bird walk is offered the second Saturday of every month except June, July and August.
+A brand new park birding list has been created.